generalustelaru/ophir-2d/README.md

 - The game is playable but has no lobby (a server supports only one session at a time).
 - The game is missing "Specialists" (variable players powers).
 - The 2 Player game should include a neutral ship, which is missing.
-- Items are unlimited (should be limited by design).
+- Items are limited (5) but the counts are not represented in the Canvas UI.
 - The interface language not yet standardized and missing quality of life features.

 Try it out